Azure/modern-web-app-pattern-dotnet/simulate-patterns.md

 ## Simulating the pattern: End-to-end traceability and Error handling

-> ⚠️ The Simulating the pattern: End-to-end traceability and Error handling section is pending review - (Business reporting experience) coverd by #1865962
+> ⚠️ The Simulating the pattern: End-to-end traceability and Error handling section is pending review - (Business reporting experience) covered by #1865962

 In this scenario we will describe how a reader can use the dashboards, tools, and Application Insights to diagnose a bug in the web app.